 - How many homes does the builder produce annually?

-- Describe your company’s after sales service program?
+- What is your builder warranty?
+Describe your company’s after sales service program.
 Has it been successful?

 - Are maps and information available to find the following?